yasirkula/UnityBezierSolution/.github/README.md

 ## CREATING & EDITING A NEW SPLINE IN EDITOR

-To create a new spline in the editor, follow "GameObject - Bezier Spline".
+To create a new spline in the editor, click **GameObject - Bezier Spline**.

 Now you can select the end points of the spline in the Scene view and translate/rotate/scale or delete/duplicate them as you wish (each end point has 2 control points, which can also be translated):